-The degree is delivered within the framework of a US Liberal Arts undergraduate degree programme.
-Typically, students are admitted with the equivalent of 24 US/ 96 UK RQF Level 3 credits and take the 120 US/ 480 UK credit programme over three years.
-Each undergraduate credit is equivalent, approximately, to 1 classroom contact hour per 15-week semester and students work to a 16 US credit semester structure.
-On this basis, students are required to earn a total of a minimum 120 US academic credit hours in order to complete their degrees.
+Richmond programmes are delivered within the framework of a US Liberal Arts undergraduate degree programme.
+Each undergraduate credit is equivalent, approximately, to 1 classroom contact hour per 15-week semester and students work to a 3 (Summer classes) or 16 (Fall/Spring semester) US credit semester structure.

-The degrees are also articulated in terms of UK Regulatory Frameworks, chiefly the FHEQ and the Higher Education Credit Framework for England.
+Richmond degrees and courses are also articulated in terms of UK Regulatory Frameworks, chiefly the FHEQ and the Higher Education Credit Framework for England.
 Each course has been assigned to an appropriate level on the FHEQ, based on the course's learning outcomes and assessment strategies.
 US undergraduate credit can generally be translated to ECTS and UK CATS credits in the following manner: 1 US credit = 2 ECTS credits = 4 UK CATS credits.
 So, a US degree of 120 credits would translate as 240 ECTS credits and 480 UK CATS credits (with a minimum of 384 UK CATS credits at Levels 4-6 on the FHEQ).